 Prepare your materials with detail in mind.
 Aim to have more speech material at the start of the process than you will have fully edited at the end.
 I like to write out a speech or a presentation…even when I’m using PowerPoint slides.
 You will find it easier to practise that way.
 And you must commit yourself to plenty of practice.
 Lots of practice.
 Speak out aloud as you practise your speech.
 It’s the only way to fully test your voice, its tone and the meaning of your words.
 There’s nothing to stop you having a small practice audience at this stage.

 Stand tall and don’t slouch when you are speaking.
 Standing tall will assist your breathing which, in turn, helps your speaking.
 Both inhalation and exhalation are essential for you to speak with clarity and volume.
 Inhaling gives you breath (!) and exhaling provides clarity and volume.
-Slowing down the pace of your speech to a comfortable inhalation/ exhalation pattern will do wonders for your public speaking.
+Slowing down the pace of your speech to a comfortable inhalation/ exhalation pattern will do wonders for your fear of public speaking.

 Breathing.
 You can’t perform at your best when your breathing is erratic.
 If you are one of those speakers whose breathing stops when you concentrate, then you need to solve this!
 Therefore, pause, breathe and speak.
 A solid approach to breathing creates good pauses and a great public speaking effect.